Editorial by Andrew Kameka on Thursday May 16, 2013.

 While many expected Google to highlight Android 4.3 or 5.0 at the developers conference, Google instead unveiled a number of new services and developer resources that will be accessible to most existing Android users.
 Had Google announced a new Android version, SVP Sundar Pichai would have read off a list of features that the vast majority of Android users would not have access to for several months.
 Instead, Pichai and Android VP Hugo Barra showcased a list of features that developers can incorporate into their apps and reach 98 percent of existing Android devices.
 There will be no massive wait for innovation to trickle down to users.

 Google was right to not rush the next level of Android.
 The makers of the green bot wisely slowed down and introduced new features that will have a far greater impact on Android if developers choose to take advantage of the new Google Play Services.
-We'll definitely see Android 4.3 introduced in a few months, and it's just a matter of time before the next Nexus is trotted out on stage somewhere, but Google I/O didn't have to be the place for that to take place.
+We'll definitely see Android 4.3 introduced in a few months, and it's just a matter of time before the next Nexus is excitedly unveiled somewhere; however, Google I/O didn't have to be the place for that showcase to happen.

 Andrew is based in Miami, Florida.